DGXX Iron Condor Strategy

 DGXX thesis for this iron condor

-The market-implied 1-standard-deviation range for DGXX extends from approximately $4.11 on the downside to $11.29 on the upside.
+The market-implied 1-standard-deviation range for DGXX extends from approximately $2.73 on the downside to $5.15 on the upside.
 A DGXX iron condor is a delta-neutral premium-collection structure that pays off when DGXX stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current DGXX IV rank near 34.35% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on DGXX should anchor more to the directional view and the expected-move geometry.
-As a Technology name, DGXX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to DGXX-specific events.
+Current DGXX IV rank near 23.35% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on DGXX at 106.80%.
+As a Financial Services name, DGXX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to DGXX-specific events.

 Frequently asked questions

-A iron condor on DGXX is the iron condor strategy applied to DGXX (stock).
+- A iron condor on DGXX is the iron condor strategy applied to DGXX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With DGXX stock trading near $7.70, the strikes shown on this page are snapped to the nearest listed DGXX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DGXX stock at $3.94 on the most recent close, the strikes shown on this page are snapped to the nearest listed DGXX chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the DGXX iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the DGXX iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DGXX market-implied 1-standard-deviation expected move is approximately 46.62%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DGXX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 30.62%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.